PolyVectors/vie/README.md

 - look into string instructions e.g. `rep scasb`
 - try to optimise `strcmp` implementation
 - `strace` is an amazing tool
-- make all procedures take arguments from `rax`
+- make all procedures take arguments in standard x86_64 calling order `rdi, rsi, rdx, rcx, r8, r9, r10`
 - add `src/assembler.inc` that handles writing to new buffer with machine code then writing to disk

 # usage